If you’re looking for a pumpkin roll that is not dense, sticky, or too sweet, then this pumpkin roll recipe is your answer!

 - Melt the butter and warm the pumpkin puree together.
 Add the vanilla to this mixture too.

-- Into a mixing bowl (or large bowl), add the eggs, salt, and sugar.
+- Into a large mixing bowl (or any large bowl), add the eggs, salt, and sugar.
 Once in the bowl, whisk lightly to combine.

 The first step is to heat the egg mixture until it’s warm to the touch.
 Place the mixing bowl over the simmering water and whisk until it’s warm to the touch (110 – 120 F).